matootie/kiki/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report any unacceptable behaviour to [mateja@lasan.ca](mailto:mateja@lasan.ca).
+Please report any unacceptable behaviour to [Mateja](mailto:mateja@lasan.ca).

 ## Start Contributing